af1tang/convogym/README.md

 ## Core Modules
 There are 6 core modules in convogym.

-* **Decoding** A module to do controlled text generation using language models.
+* `decoders` A module to do controlled text generation using language models.
 Currently supports [Huggingface](https://huggingface.co/models) transformers such as GPT-2, DialogGPT, etc. The default model is currently the `af1tang/personaGPT` [model card](https://huggingface.co/af1tang/personaGPT), which can handle personalities from the PersonaChat dataset.

-* **Agents** A module that handles response generation, formats tokens for natural language understanding (NLU) and controlled natural language generation (NLG).
+* `agents` A module that handles response generation, formats tokens for natural language understanding (NLU) and controlled natural language generation (NLG).
 The base class is the `Agent` object, which handles formatting prefix tokens to do conditional text generation.

-* **State Estimation** A module to learn a representation of dialog histories.
+* `states` A module to learn a representation of dialog histories.
 The base class is `StateEstimator` which takes dialog history (tokens) and map to an embedding space (a feature vector in `R^n`).

-* **Reward Functions** A module to train the state estimation and dialog policy.
+* `rewards` A module to train the state estimation and dialog policy.
 The base class is the `Reward` object, which provides a dialog-level object to guide conversations toward specific end points (dialog-level goals).

-* **Dialog Policy** A module which learns to output _turn-level goals_ -- goals that decoder model can use to generate customized responses (e.g., personalized for the user, preserves sensibility of responses).
+* `policies` A module which learns to output _turn-level goals_ -- goals that decoder model can use to generate customized responses (e.g., personalized for the user, preserves sensibility of responses).
 The base class is the `Policy` object which interfaces with the training environment.
 A default `action_space` is provided which defines a preliminary set of turn-level goals (actions) for which a policy learns to work with.
 This can be overwritten for specific uses.

-* **Gyms** A module that ties together the core components (decoder, agents, state estimators, reward functions and policy) into an interactive interface from which dialog episodes can be simulated (`interactive=False`) or from which users can specify ground-truth responses for active learning (`interactive=False`).
+* `gyms` A module that ties together the core components (decoder, agents, state estimators, reward functions and policy) into an interactive interface from which dialog episodes can be simulated (`interactive=False`) or from which users can specify ground-truth responses for active learning (`interactive=False`).

 ## Dependencies